mrfoster/blueberry-food-website/content/locations/the-refreshment-room/index.md

   latitude: 53.256122
   longitude: -1.7940223
 openingHoursContent: >-
+  We are currently open!
+Please come and visit us, we appreciate your continued support.
+We are following Government guidelines to protect our customers and staff.
+17th March 2020

   Due to the unpredictability of weather conditions, please check [Facebook](https://www.facebook.com/therefreshmentroom/) or [contact us](mailto:enquiries@blueberryfood.co.uk) for current opening times.